 The House of Livia (domus Liviae) is a building complex on the Palatine Hill, ancient Rome’s most desirable location.
 It was built in the first half of the first century BC and belonged to the empress Livia, the third wife of Emperor Augustus.
-It stood next to the House of Augustus (domus Octaviani) alongside a complex of buildings conceived for the ideological propaganda of the emperor’s power and image.
+It stood next to the House of Augustus (Domus Augusti) alongside a complex of buildings conceived for the ideological propaganda of the emperor’s power and image.
 The house marks the transition between the 2nd and the 3rd architectural style of the Pompeian wall painting.

 First excavated in 1839, the house has been attributed to Livia on the basis of the name IVLIA AVG[VSTA] stamped on a lead pipe on display on the left-hand wall of the tablinum.
 The two-storey house, built around a central atrium, was decorated with advanced “Second Pompeian Style” wall paintings, reflecting the sophisticated taste of wealthy Romans.

-The decoration on the right-hand room is characterized by luxuriant festoons and garlands of fruits, flowers, branches and leaves.
-A yellow frieze running along the top the frescoes was filled with scenes of everyday life in Egypt (camels, sphinxes and a statue of Isis can be seen).
+The decoration of the right-hand room is characterized by luxuriant festoons and garlands of fruits, flowers, branches and leaves.
+A yellow frieze running along the top of the frescoes was filled with scenes of everyday life in Egypt (camels, sphinxes and a statue of Isis can be seen).
 The triclinium (dining room) is remarkable for its delicate decoration.
 Each wall was given an elaborate design of illusionistic architecture featuring a large picture of a sacral-idyllic landscape in the centre.